cheesam/Authorizer.DotNet/README.md

 7. **Cross-Domain Authentication Not Working**
    - Ensure `CookieDomain` starts with a dot (e.g., `.example.com`)
    - Verify CORS is configured on your Authorizer instance
-   - Check that `UseCredentials`, `UseCookies`, and `SetOriginHeader` are enabled
+   - Use explicit token validation: `ValidateSessionWithTokenAsync(accessToken)`
-   - Look for "Token-based fallback succeeded" in debug logs
+   - Check error messages for actionable troubleshooting guidance

 ### Enable Debug Logging